History of ancient Egypt: Naqada II

 The Gerzeh culture ("Naqada II"), named after the site of el-Gerzeh, was the next stage in cultural development, and it was during this time that the foundation for ancient Egypt was laid.
 The Gerzeh culture was largely an unbroken development out of the Amratian, starting in the Nile Delta and moving south through Upper Egypt; however, it failed to dislodge the Amratian in Nubia.
 The Gerzeh culture coincided with a significant drop in rainfall and farming produced the vast majority of food.
 With increased food supplies, the populace adopted a much more sedentary lifestyle, and the larger settlements grew to cities of about 5000 residents.
 It was in this time that the city dwellers started using adobe to build their cities.
 Copper instead of stone was increasingly used to make tools and weaponry.
 Silver, gold, lapis lazuli (imported from Badakhshan in what is now Afghanistan), and Egyptian faience were used ornamentally, and the cosmetic palettes used for eye paint since the Badari culture began to be adorned with reliefs.

+Tell es-Sakan in modern-day Palestine was an Egyptian colony from 3300 t0 300 BC.

 By the 33rd century BC, just before the First Dynasty of Egypt, Egypt was divided into two kingdoms known from later times as Upper Egypt to the south and Lower Egypt to the north.
 The dividing line was drawn roughly in the area of modern Cairo.

+During the Protodynastic period, Egypt had a colonial presence in the southern Levant, with the fortified settlement of Tell es-Sakan as an administrative centre.